-Evidence of successful completion of the approved examination, if applicable (applicants for a General Certificate of Registration): Applicants must include a confirmation of their CBRC exam completion.

-Evidence of Canadian citizenship, permanent residency status or an authorization under the Immigration and Refugee Protection Act (Canada) to engage in the practice of Respiratory Therapy: a photocopy of the document is acceptable.

-Proof of language proficiency, if applicable: If the applicant's first language is neither English nor French and his or her Respiratory Therapy (or related) training was not in English or French, the applicant will need to submit documentation demonstrating fluency in English or in French (see sections 1 and 8).
-A copy of the score report must be submitted with the initial application for registration.

-Employment history, if applicable: Applicants, who have been practising as a Respiratory Therapists or in a related field, are required to provide a detailed employment history, including names and addresses of employers, dates of employment and a list of job titles and duties performed.

-Registration Data Verification form, if applicable: If an applicant has been registered as a Respiratory Therapist in another jurisdiction, or in any other health profession, applicants will be required to complete the registration verification form.
-Applicants complete section A of the form, and forward it to the regulatory/licensing body to complete section B. It is then forwarded directly from the host regulator to the CRTO.
+- Evidence of successful completion of the approved examination, if applicable (applicants for a General Certificate of Registration): Applicants must include a confirmation of their CBRC exam completion. - Evidence of Canadian citizenship, permanent residency status or an authorization under the Immigration and Refugee Protection Act (Canada) to engage in the practice of Respiratory Therapy: a photocopy of the document is acceptable. - Proof of language proficiency, if applicable: If the applicant's first language is neither English nor French and his or her Respiratory Therapy (or related) training was not in English or French, the applicant will need to submit documentation demonstrating fluency in English or in French (see sections 1 and 8).
+A copy of the score report must be submitted with the initial application for registration. - Employment history, if applicable: Applicants, who have been practicing as a Respiratory Therapists or in a related field, are required to provide a detailed employment history, including names and addresses of employers, dates of employment and a list of job titles and duties performed (see also Employment Verification Form below). - Registration Data Verification form, if applicable: If an applicant has been registered as a Respiratory Therapist in another jurisdiction, or in any other health profession, s/he will be required to complete the registration verification form.
+Applicants complete section A of the form, and forward it to the regulatory/licensing body to complete section B. It is then forwarded directly from the host regulator to the CRTO. - Employment Verification form, if applicable: If an applicant has been practicing as a respiratory therapist (or in a related field) s/he will be required to complete the employment verification form (this applies to all places of employment within five years of application).

-Evidence of (minimum) 720 hours of active practice, for applicants applying from Canadian unregulated jurisdictions under the Mutual Recognition Agreement (MRA).
-A letter from the applicant's place of employment confirming that they have practiced at least 720 hours over the past four years.
-(Note: Applicants from Canadian regulated jurisdictions are now covered by the provisions of Ontario labour mobility legislation.
-The MRA covers only applicants from unregulated jurisdictions and is under review).

-h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control i) how applicants can contact your organization
+h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control

-The Evidence of Successful Completion of Education Program policy has been developed and is now posted on the CRTO website.
-The policy states that in exceptional circumstances, where it is not possible for the applicant to obtain the required documentation, the Registrar may refer the applicant to the College's Prior Learning Assessment upon receipt of a signed affidavit.
+The Evidence of Successful Completion of Education Program policy posted on the CRTO website states that in exceptional circumstances, where it is not possible for the applicant to obtain the required documentation, the Registrar may refer the applicant to the College's Prior Learning Assessment upon receipt of a signed affidavit.
+Because the College's Prior Learning Assessment has been discontinued, the Registration Committee is currently developing new polices with regard to alternative documentation.
+These will be posted on our website as soon as approved.